alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 ### 3.3: First-time set-up

+The first time you use the safe haven, you’ll have to set up your user account on the virtual machine.
 In order to set up your user account on the virtual machine, you need to follow the below steps **once**.

 1. Run the "Shared VM (SSH)" app.
    You will need to first authenticate using MFA.